Route F88 to Askja

 From Sigurðarskáli, a well-marked manageable trail leads up Virkisfell for fabulous views; allow at least 90 minutes round-trip.
 From the mountain, the trail continues past several volcanic fissures to Hveragil, a river gorge and oasis of vegetation nurtured by hot springs; a marvelous natural bathing pool is fed by a waterfall.
 Hveragil is 12km (7 1/2 miles) from Sigurðarskáli, and the round-trip hike takes around 7 hours.
 A rough Jeep track extends to Hveragil from Route F903, but talk to a warden before braving it.

 A road extends 4km (2 1/2 miles) from the hut to the edge of the Kverkjökull glacial tongue; a more direct walking trail is only 3km (2 miles).
 From the end of the road, it's a 10-minute walk west to where a river emerges from a spectacular ice cave (íshellir) at the edge of the glacier.
 The play of light on the sculpted hollows and undulating walls is utterly entrancing.
 Eerie crashing sounds emanate from deep within the cave, and venturing inside is very dangerous.
-(Tour guides usually tell you not to go in, and then tactfully look the other way.)
 The escaping river is warmer in winter, when hot springs are less diluted by glacial meltoff.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.